jansithiya/treeXplorer/README.md

 # **Data format**

-At the moment all the interfaces within phyXplorer only supports<a href="http://evolution.genetics.washington.edu/phylip/newicktree.html">Newick</a>formatted phylogenetic tree.
+At the moment all the interfaces within phyXplorer only supports <a href="http://evolution.genetics.washington.edu/phylip/newicktree.html">Newick</a> formatted phylogenetic tree.
 Upload only the tree file in Newick tree format as below.
 <p><b>Example trees </p></b>
 <ul>
 <li>(B:6.0,(A:5.0,C:3.0,E:4.0):5.0,D:11.0);